michal-h21/lua-uca/README.md

     tailoring("&ǀ<æ<<<Æ<<ä<<<Ä<ø<<<Ø<<ö<<<Ö<<ő<<<Ő<å<<<Å<<<aa<<<Aa<<<AA")
     tailoring("&oe<<œ<<<Œ")

+Some languages, for example Canadian French, sort accent backwards, like gêne < gëne < gêné.
+In this case, you can set the `collator_obj.accents_backward` variable to `true`.

 % More information on a new language support is in the `HACKING.md`
 % document in the [`Lua-UCA` Github repo](https://github.com/michal-h21/lua-uca/blob/master/HACKING.md).